 The steps are (where Undeletable is the folder you can’t remove):

-1. Open a command prompt as administrator (in Windows 8.1 right click on the Windows Button bottom left corner and select Command Prompt (Admin)
+1. Open a command prompt as administrator (in Windows you’ll either see an option to “run as Administrator” or can right click on the icon and choose to do so.

-2. Make an empty directory by typing the following command – mkdir C:\EmptyDir
+2. Make an empty directory by typing the following command:

 5. Repeat the process for any other folders or files you need to delete then delete the empty directory with steps 2 through to 4.